 3.4.2

-All alleyways, passages and gateways must be maintained in a manner that prevents balking, and does not cause injury to livestock.
+All alleyways, passages and gateways must be maintained in a manner that prevents injury to animals.

 3.4.3

 Buildings must be adequately ventilated so that livestock do not come into contact with any toxic fumes from chemicals, or aerosolized disinfectants.

 3.4.4

-Calving pens and hospital pens must be made of nonporous materials that can easily be sanitized.

-3.4.5

 Electrical installations, cords, and outlets must be:

-1) Inaccessible to animals, with the exception of electric fencing.
+- 1) Inaccessible to animals, with the exception of electric fencing.

 - 2) Well insulated.

 - 3) Properly grounded.

 - 4) Regularly tested.